KOMODO NATIONAL PARK

-As on all the beaches of Rinca one sees regularly Komodo dragons roam around looking for a possible prey.
-Underwater, this beach strip also too bare.
+As on all beaches of Rinca one sees regularly Komodo dragons wander around looking for a possible prey.
+Underwater this beach strip is also too barren.

-It is a stretched sandy plain about 5 m depth that relatively flat extending over a large area.
-We found large number of naked snails belonging to the species and Gymnodoris Chelidonura.
-An absolute highlight was the sighting of two mimic octopus who stayed at about 5m apart in a hole in the sand.
+It is a stretched expanse of sand at about 5m depth that extends relatively flat over a large area.
+We found there are large number of naked snails belonging to the species Gymnodoris and Chelidonura.
+An absolute highlight was the sighting of two mimic octopus who stayed in the sand at about 5m apart in a hole.

-This dive site I visited before and was there when ghost moray eels, nudibranchs and pygmy zeenaaldpaardje.
-Now back otherwise.
-There were back to see.
-Ghost moray eels
+This dive site I visited before and found there when ghost moray eels, pygmy zeenaaldpaardje and slugs.
+Now back no different.
+There were ghost back to see moray eels.

-The variety of nudibranchs is huge and we also found a bubble shell.
+The variety of slugs is huge and we found there a bubble shell.

-This dive site is situated on the other side of the rock that forms the northeast side of the dive site 'Torpedo alley.
-"On the advice I visited South Rinca during the so-called low season in January.
+This dive site is situated on the other side of the rock that forms the northeast side of the dive site 'Torpedo alley'.Op recommend I visited south Rinca during the so-called low season in January.

-The predominantly westerly winds south Rinca more protected.
-The conditions to switch to sail are generally rough and boisterous.
-This was no different.
+By the predominantly westerly winds south Rinca more protected.
+The conditions to sail around there are generally rough and boisterous.
+Now this was no different.

-Underwater visibility was compared to the month of August, however, quite different.
+Underwater visibility was compared to the month of August, however, very different.

-Cannibal rock, torpedo alley showed their best side is with a view of about 25 to 30m underwater.
-In August, this is usually limited to 10 to 15m.
+Cannibal rock torpedo alley showed themselves from their best side with a view of about 25 to 30m under water.
+In August this is usually limited to 10 to 15m.
 A big difference.

-However, another big difference is the presence of strange critters.
-In August were Cannibal rock and Torpedo alley real treasure rooms to small weird critters.
-Of them, however, in January no trace.
-The large amounts torpedo rays (torpedo) no longer track.
-We saw only a grand total!
+Another big difference is the presence of strange critters.
+In August Cannibal rock and Torpedo Alley real treasures rooms to small weird critters.
+However, no trace of them in January.
+The large amounts of torpedo rays (torpedo) also no trace.
+We saw a grand total of just one!

-During the months of the season (May to October), the sea is very rough and can usually small fishing boats do not reach the bay.
-Now in January this was possible, however, and they were therefore still present.
-It is really sad to see that dive sites posted by some magazines in the top ten best dive sites in the world still may be fished by local residents.
+During the months of the high season (May to October), the sea is usually very rough and small fishing boats can not reach the bay.
+Now in January, however this was possible and they were therefore always present.
+It's really sad to see that dive sites posted by some magazines in the top ten best dive sites in the world still may be fished by local residents.

-On the way back to Labuan Bajo on Flores we took the route along the east side of Rinca.
-A very small island there would be a separate fauna and flora to variation and that I also wanted to see you.
+On the way back to Labuan Bajo on Flores, we took the route along the east side of Rinca.
+A very small island there would be a separate fauna and flora variation and that I still wanted to see you.
 We caught our dive on a sandy reef slope.
 There was also a reasonable flow.
-Several beautiful slugs and mantis lobsters we saw but really exceptional animals we took not true.
-It was only at the end of the dive when we came in a rather sheltered Reef zone that the flora and fauna there began to look very special.
-Insufficient time to thoroughly delve around.
-Hopefully I get the chance to do so at the next opportunity.
+Several beautiful nudibranchs and mantis lobsters we saw but really extraordinary animals we have not observed.
+It was only at the end of the dive when we came in a rather secluded Reef zone that the flora and fauna are very special began to look like.
+However, insufficient time to thoroughly delve around.
+Hopefully I'll get the chance to do so at the next opportunity.